-Let me begin this by saying that in a normal environment, I would probably not choose to receive an appliance as a Christmas or birthday gift simply because I associate them with household work.
+Let me begin by saying that in a normal environment, I would probably not choose to receive an appliance as a Christmas or birthday gift simply because I associate it with household work.
 Lately, however, I have been spending a lot more time cooking and cleaning at home.
 I rarely leave the house, so I really do not need more clothing.

 I own all the appliances mentioned here, and I reach for all of them regularly.
 I've used similar products in the past, but these appliances are more effective, reliable, and sturdier than their predecessors.

 My Eufy vacuum cleaner replaced a Roomba that I bought six years ago.
 I have a home-based baking business, so I use it on my kitchen floor almost daily (and sometimes more than once a day).
 It works nicely on the carpet, too.
 I bought the 2000Pa, which is the strongest suction model (there are several models), and it picks up debris much better than my old robot vacuum.

 To maximize the cleaning ability of the Eufy, it is very important to empty the debris tray and clean the filter and brushes regularly.
 Although the unit comes with extra filters and parts, I purchased more online, so I could replace the brushes and filters very regularly.